IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 - For integration steps for content publishers, see [UID2 SDK Integration Guide](../guides/publisher-client-side.md).
 - For an [example application](https://example-jssdk-integ.uidapi.com/) documentation, see the [UID2 SDK Integration Example](https://github.com/UnifiedID2/uid2-examples/blob/main/publisher/standard/README.md) guide.

->NOTE: Within this documentation, the term "identity" refers to a package of UID2 tokens, including the advertising token.
+>NOTE: In this documentation, the term "identity" refers to a package of UID2 tokens, including the advertising token.

+{**GWH_02/ELT question re terminology.
+Identity?
+Didn't come across that yet on my learning.
+And per discussion on the UID2 list yesterday -- my question re the preferred term -- I think here we mean the token/generate response. but it's a set of values... we define UID2 token = advertising token, so we can't say what we are saying here.**}

 ## Include the SDK Script